Type 2 diabetes in children

-Will my child need medication?
+Will they need medication?

 There is evidence to suggest that children with type 2 diabetes who receive care from specialist paediatric diabetes clinics get better support to manage their diabetes.
 Sadly, we know not everyone can access one.
 If you haven’t been referred, ask your GP if there’s one in your area.

-It is a good idea to tell your child’s school so they can help your child live well with diabetes by encouraging a healthy, balanced diet plus plenty of exercise.
+If your child has type 2 diabetes, it's a good idea to tell your child’s school.
+They can help support your child to live well with diabetes by encouraging a healthy, balanced diet plus plenty of exercise.

 Evidence suggests that lifestyle changes are easiest to stick to if the whole family gets involved.
 We’ve got lots of family-friendly recipes for you to try, and plenty of ideas for getting active with children.